whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 etc.) are built.

-The most notable is that for some amount of time there will not be a single "all the administrative data" distribution of WOF data.
+The most notable is that for some amount of time there will not be a single "all the administrative data" distribution for Who's On First.
 Instead, there will be a SQLite distribution for each country, as well as the `-admin-xy` repository, and it will be the responsibility of consumers to fetch each one individually.
 This is not ideal and there is [on-going work to generate a single combined